OndrejMottl/OCCR_R-Ratepol_workshop/part_1_geochemical_data.md

 <img src="part_1_geochemical_data_files/figure-commonmark/plot%20scenario%203-1.png" data-fig-align="center" />

 We will now also visualize uncertainty around the RoC scores shown by a grey shadow.
-We see a substantial increase of RoC value in certain regions, this is caused by the extremely small nubmers in age differecnes and low number of randomisations.
+We see a substantial increase in the RoC value in certain regions, this is caused by the extremely small numbers of age differences and low number of randomizations.

 ### Scenario 4 - Estimating RoC per bin